thechubbypanda/HackSoc-Rust-Talk/prompts.md

 - Lifetimes ensure any references you create become invalid once you destroy the original data.
 - Borrowing allows the tracking of data ownership.
 - Best part, does at compile time.
 Runtime fast
-- Caveats: {slow compiler}, small things {chaplin} in place of your ignorance
+- Caveats: {slow compiler}, small things {chaplin} in place of the usual seg faults etc
 - If you ask me and the people who voted rust {stackoverflow} the most loved lang every year since 2016, that is a small price to pay.
 - Essentially Rust takes C++, removes outdated crap, slaps on sexy syntax.
 - Your favourite parts of CPP and haskell together in a modern, easy to use package.